ProQR Therapeutics N.V. (PRQR) Shares Up Despite Recent Market Volatility

 Sponsored

-The average price suggested by analysts for PRQR is $3.27, which is -$0.38 below the current market price.
-The public float for PRQR is 62.46M, and currently, shorts hold a 2.60% of that float.
-The average trading volume for PRQR on March 28, 2023 was 1.36M shares.
+The public float for PRQR is 56.51M and currently, short sellers hold a 2.87% ratio of that float.
+The average trading volume of PRQR on April 04, 2023 was 1.28M shares.

 PRQR’s Market Performance